12 Univariate Data Visualizations With Illustrations in Python

 Univariate Data Visualization-Output (Univariate Analysis scatter plot using Matplotlib)

-Use the plt.scatter() function of matplotlib to plot a univariate scatter diagram.
+Use the plt.scatter() function of matplotlib to plot a univariate analysis scatter diagram.
 The scatter() function requires two parameters to plot.
 So, in this example, we plot the variable ‘sepal.width’ against the corresponding observation number that is stored as the index of the data frame (df.index).

 Then visualize the same plot by considering its variety using the sns.scatterplot() function of the seaborn library.